Thyroid Biopsy

 Thyroglobulin (Tg) measurement on fine-needle aspiration (FNA) specimens of neck lymph nodes is useful in the management of patients with papillary thyroid carcinoma when we suspect metastatic disease.
 The diagnosis of lymph node metastasis in patients with papillary thyroid cancer is an important factor when deciding to perform neck dissection at the initial surgery, as well as for evaluating the lymph node enlargement after the surgery.

 FNA biopsy is performed with the single needle stick (25GA).
-The sample then will be placed into the vial and send out to the laboratory.
+The sample will then be placed into the vial and sent out to the laboratory.
 It takes about 10 business days to get the result.

 Presence of thyroglobulin (TG) within the lymph node indicates metastatic disease.

-Ultrasound view of the Neck Lymph Node with metastatic disease in patient with Papillary Thyroid Carcinoma
+Ultrasound view of the Neck Lymph Node with metastatic disease in a patient with Papillary Thyroid Carcinoma

 THYROID CYST ETHANOL ABLATION

-If thyroid nodule is completely cystic, than there is an option of percutaneous aspiration and ethanol injection (ablation) into the cyst.
-It is effective in managing predominantly cystic nodules and sometimes requires repeated injections.
-Procedure is done under ultrasound guidance, it is outpatient and performed in the office. not every patient with cystic nodule would benefit.
-Only selected patients meet criteria for ethanol ablation.
+If the thyroid nodule is completely cystic, then there is an option of percutaneous aspiration and ethanol injection (ablation) into the cyst.
+It is effective for managing predominantly cystic nodules and may require repeated injections.
+The procedure is performed under ultrasound guidance and is an outpatient procedure performed in the office.
+Not every patient with a cystic nodule would benefit.
+Only selected patients meet the criteria for ethanol ablation.

 Before ethanol ablation